 ABOUT - "LEAF PLATES"

 In India, serving food on leaf plates is a long-standing tradition and is considered auspicious.
 The various leaves and leaf plates are used for offering Naivedyam to God and prasadam to devotees.
-They are extensively used to serve food in eateries, during marriages, religious festivals, and family gatherings, particularly the mass distribution of foods, etc. The leaves from a different variety of plants are used as serving plates, and food wraps.
+They are extensively used to serve food in eateries, during marriages, religious festivals, and family gatherings, particularly for the mass distribution of food, etc. The leaves from a different variety of plants are used as serving plates, and food wraps.

 Among various leaves, Banana leaves are the well-known and highly used leaves throughout India.
 As a South Indian, I would love to eat food from fresh banana leaves.
 It definitely enhances the taste of the food.
 My next favourite plant leaf plate is MANTHARAI ILLAI or CAMEL’S FOOT PLANT LEAVES.